viniciussanchez/dataset-serialize/README.md

 * The field that does not have the visible (`True`) property will be ignored.
 The same is true if its value is null or empty;
 * The attribute name in JSON will always be the field name in lower case, even if the field name is in upper case;
 * If the field is of type `TDataSetField`, a nested JSON is generated (JSONObject if it is just a child record, or JSONArray if it is more than one).
 The most suitable way for this type of situation is to create a master detail;
+* All child records will be exported as a JSONArray;
+* When using the `AOnlyUpdatedRecords` parameter of the ToJSONObject or ToJSONArray method, the JSON item is added to an `"object_state"` property responsible for defining what happened to the record (deleted, included or changed);
+* When a JSON array is created to represent a nested JSON using `Master Detail`, the DataSet name will be the name of the generated JSON attribute.
+There is a rule where if the DataSet name starts with `qry` (query) or `mt` (memtable), these initials are ignored, leaving only the rest as the attribute name in JSON.

 **ToJSONArray**
 * If the DataSet is empty or not assigned, a blank JSON array (`[]`) will be returned;